 Posted on November 27, 2017

-Tuesday Tip: How much storage space do you need on your cell phone?
+Tuesday Tip: How much cell phone storage do you need?

 So then how much space do you need?
 The answer is: It depends.
 It partly depends on how much you want to spend.
-If you want a phone with more storage, you’ll have to pay for it.
+If you want more cell phone storage, you’ll have to pay for it.
 For example, the iPhone 8 64 GB costs around $700 retail, while the iPhone 8 256 GB comes in at around $850.

 From there it depends entirely on what sort of user you are.
 If you’re someone who uses your phone primarily to talk, text, read email and browse online, 32 GB is likely enough storage, especially if your phone has a microSD card slot, which you can use to cheaply expand your storage.